kayanmorshed/IoTMonitor-Hidden-Markov-Model-Security-System/README.md

 pip install seaborn
 ```

-2. **Run project**: Once all the necessary dependencies are installed on your machine, simple execute the `hmm-main.py` file.
+2. **Run project**: Once all the necessary dependencies are installed on your machine, simply execute the `hmm-main.py` file.
 It will import all necessary modules to successfully run the application.

 ## Published Research Paper: